Sporting Injuries and Pain

 Some athletes may wish not to take drugs or may not be able to due to a condition.
 Fortunately, there are many options which are available to help them to deal with the discomfort.
 One of the simplest options of this type is to cool the injury, athletes can do so with an ice pack or with a packet of frozen vegetables wrapped in a towel.
 Frequently sporting injuries (such as sprains) involve redness, swelling and inflammation which can be very painful - applying cold will soothe the discomfort and reduce the swelling.

 Another useful non-medicinal treatment for pain is exercise.
 Exercise is known to release endorphins in the brain, which are natural and effective pain-killers.
 These chemicals are released at times of stress and emergency (among other occasions) and enable people to keep going for longer and deal with their pain.
 Running is one of the best ways to stimulate this effect.
-Of course, it is vital that the athlete chooses a form of exercise which will not affect their injury, either by moving the affected area carefully or by avoiding it.
+Of course, the athlete must choose a form of exercise which will not affect their injury, either by moving the affected area carefully or by avoiding it.
 This form of therapy has many other benefits also, such as maintaining fitness and encouraging sleep - exercise is known to help people sleep, and poor sleeping patterns can exacerbate pain and discomfort.

 Avoiding Illegal Drugs

-Recently there has been a rise in the number of people who fall into using hard drugs in order to deal with the pain from a sports injury.
-Some athletes suffer from particularly serious injury which causes chronic and intense pain, and opiates are sometimes used to quell the discomfort which these athletes feel.
+Recently there has been a rise in the number of people who fall into using hard drugs to deal with the pain from a sports injury.
+Some athletes suffer from a particularly serious injury which causes chronic and intense pain, and opiates are sometimes used to quell the discomfort which these athletes feel.
 Unfortunately, some turn to heroin to deal with the pain of an injury and then become addicted.
 Heroin is one of the most addictive substances and is associated with numerous direct and indirect health problems: from collapsed veins due to frequent injections to the risks of overdose.